KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 ## 8 · Output Format

-Each finding: *claim · author's anchor (dated) · counterpart's earliest appearance (dated) · cluster features present · prongs satisfied · tier · reasoning · confidence · open questions.* Findings compile into the audit record; the ~3,000-page Glyphwatch archive is source material for findings and is never itself edited.
+Each finding: *claim · author's anchor (dated) · counterpart's earliest appearance (dated) · cluster features present · prongs satisfied · tier · reasoning · confidence · open questions.* Findings compile into the audit record; the ~3,000-page Glyphwatch archive is evidentiary material for findings and is never itself edited.

 ## 9 · The Registered Frame

 The claim this protocol investigates — preserved in the strong, fair, defensible form:

 > **AI did not invent the vision.
-AI accelerated the formalization of a prior human vision whose source-trajectory, public record, and corrective discipline can be audited.**
+AI accelerated the formalization of a prior human vision whose origin-trajectory, public record, and corrective discipline can be audited.**

 And the sane form of the wider claim: a significant portion of a specific online symbolic / structural / recursive / glyphic / mythic-analytical register appears downstream of, adjacent to, or unusually synchronized with the author's public and semi-public work — **and the record deserves forensic audit.**